Let’s talk about cramps.

 5 Possible Causes of Cramps but No Period

 Your uterus is an amazing muscular organ.
 In early pregnancy (first 12 weeks), as it stretches and gets used to being a home for a new little life, you may experience some cramping.
-If you are cramping and have reason to believe you may be pregnant, just do a home pregnancy test.
+If you think you might be pregnant and are asking, “Why do I have period cramps but no period?” it might be time to take a test.

 Early pregnancy is one of the less concerning causes of cramps without bleeding.
 However, if you know you are pregnant and have cramps and heavy bleeding, please consult your doctor.
 Low back or abdominal pain with bleeding during early pregnancy may also be a sign of miscarriage.
 Seek medical attention if you think this is the case.